 It is important that your child can see the chart and keep track of what he or she has done for the week.
 This can be done on a white board on your refrigerator or even a piece of paper tacked to a bulletin board.

-The idea is that your children can see what they need to do on a daily basis and take the steps to do these items themselves.
+Remind your child to update their chore chart every day.
 I find that when my kids can physically check a box or a line to show they did something, they do much better at keeping track of what they have done and those items they have yet to complete.

 If your children are a bit older, you can use the Responsibility Chart instead.
 This chart has spaces for the regular chores (Commissions), additional tasks (Bonuses) and areas where they tend to get into trouble (fines).
 You tally up the income and take away the fines each week and they earn the difference.
 This chart is created to teach them, well, responsibility in the workplace.